ISISNeutronMuon/MDMC/doc/developer/explanation/diataxis.rst

    mind when writing the page, and writes with purpose as a result.

--  Documentation-wide focus: documentation aims to cover all user needs with the software, rather than aiming for 'code coverage'.
+-  Documentation-wide focus: documentation aims to cover all user needs with the software, rather than aiming for the usual 'code coverage' of 'this function is mentioned in the docs, so it has been documented'

 -  Tutorials and explanations mean workshops and technical reports plan themselves!